 Clare Boothe Luce Scholarship Program

-Applications are open to highly qualified full-time female students who are US citizens, not intending to pursue further education in the medical sciences (e.g. Pre-Med students), and will graduate in 2020 with one of the following majors:
+Applications are open to highly qualified full-time female U.S. citizens or permanent residents who are not intending to pursue further education in the medical sciences, and will graduate in 2022 with one of the following majors:

 - Computer & Information Science